PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >After all the talk of these things not having feelings.
 (Wizard to Asarah) we see them really having feelings here.

+They tell him that only if the magic is released.
+Only if the flame of magic is quenched from this dimension, can they be released.
+Only a hero like he can defeat the wiz

+"What, you're saying I'm the chosen one?
+Chosen one.
+Look buddy, no offense, but I'm just a guy trying to make a coin in this world, you understand."

+"In your heart, there is love."

+"Love of coin, of course."

+"There is more," whispered the shadow, "do not lie to me.
+In this place.
+There is no bargain you can make with the final darkness."

+"C'mon, there's always room to negotiate."

+"Not at the very end."

+"C'mon, all the stories and the sagas and the miracle turnarounds."

+Silence.

+"You mean the kid is really dead?"

+And then the shadow told him something about how death worked that Boltac didn't know.
+Boltac saw an angle in it, but not for himself.

+"Okay, look, I love the girl.
+I do.
+And I figured it out too late and I didn't seize the opportunity and so now I'm hear and she's gone and I got the kid killed and there's nuttin' I can do about any of it.
+It sucks, but, that's the bidness."

+> Samga is friends with the thing in the dark. b/c it's the only one of his kind he can talk with.